World Cuisines

 12. Dosa

 Dosas are an icon of South Indian food, with a legacy dating back to ancient times.
 Made from fermented lentil and rice flour batter, the thin pancakes or crêpes are served hot and either folded in half or rolled like a wrap.
-They are usually eaten with chutney or sambar, a South Indian lentil and vegetable stew.
-Variations of dosa contain different combinations of fillings and sauces with regional varieties of dough ingredients and preparation methods.

 13. Vada Pav

 Vada pav is a vegetarian street food dish native to the central state of Maharashtra, which is home to the city of Mumbai.
-The popular dish consists of a deep-fried potato dumpling inside a soft bread bun accompanied by chutneys and green chili peppers.
+The popular dish consists of a deep-fried potato dumpling inside a soft bread bun accompanied by chutneys and green chile peppers.

 Vada pav is an Indian food also known as a Bombay burger